shaily99/eecc/README.md

-# Extrinsic Evaluation of Cultural Competence
+# Extrinsic Evaluation of Cultural Competence in LLMs

 coming soon...